Children and Youth

 ISN works collaboratively with the Division of Children, Youth and Families to recruit foster and adoptive parents and design creative programs that meet the variety of needs of children and adolescents who come into care.

 ISN serves children and adolescents in foster care from a variety of families with diverse backgrounds.
 These children typically range in age from newborn to 21.

 For children and adolescents requiring intensive support in the biological family’s home.
 These temporary services are designed to develop and enhance the child’s own family and natural supports to decrease the likelihood of an out-of-home placement.

 Therapeutic Foster Care:

 For children and adolescents removed from their biological homes due to abuse and/or neglect.
-These youth require specialized foster care and ISO treatment services including: clinical oversight, counseling, case management, advocacy, and on-call residential support.
+These youth require specialized foster care and ISO treatment services including: clinical oversight, counseling, case management, advocacy, emergency on-call support, and residential back-up.

 The Role of the Foster Parent